Next Steps After an Alzheimer's Diagnosis

 - If you have problems performing your job, consider reducing your hours or switching to a less demanding position.

-- Consult your employer's HR department or employee assistance program about family leave, disability benefits, and other employee benefits.
+- Consider consulting your employer's HR department or employee assistance program about family leave, disability benefits, and other employee benefits.